Access and Support

 You should submit the following information with your application:

-The above should be sent by email to [email protected] .
+The above should be sent to [email protected] .

-In the application form you will be asked for details of:
+In the application form you will be asked for details on:

 What criteria will we use to assess your application?

-We assess applications based on how well they align with Screen Scotland’s Audience Development Priorities and will be assessed against the following Creative Scotland Funding Criteria :
+We assess applications based on how well they align with Screen Scotland’s Audience Development Priorities and if they relate to one of our current Focus Areas .
+They will be assessed against the following Creative Scotland Funding Criteria .
+The application form has sections on each of these criteria, so we advise reading the below notes alongside those application form sections:

 Quality and Ambition